Person or Persons Unknown: Six Questions with Solarburn Bassist Tony Thomas

 Six Questions with Solarburn Bassist Tony Thomas

 The first step is admitting it, right?
-So here goes… “Hello, my name is Asya, and I am addicted to Solarburn.”
+So here goes… “Hello, my name is Mrs. VOS, and I am addicted to Solarburn.”
 I have seen them numerous times, and will again soon; I had their CD in the CD changer in my car for a record 12 weeks straight, and for a long time it was the band that I would talk about every chance I got.
 It’s not as if I wish to be cured of my addiction or anything; in fact I’ve decided to just own it, and I am perfectly willing to help others get addicted too.

 This pretty much is THE band for me, the band that opened up a whole new level of musical enjoyment in my life, and the band that I shamelessly promote every chance I get, quite like I am doing right now.
 Yes, if you haven’t seen them yet, you’re honestly missing (in my humble opinion) one of the BEST things about Pittsburgh!
 But you can fix that April 2nd when they open for Otep at the Altar Bar.